 On September 17, 2019 the company invested an additional \$13,970 (approximately 1.0 billion Indian rupees) in NCML to pre-fund an allotment of compulsorily convertible debentures ("NCML CCD").
+The company recorded the pre-funded amount as an interestfree bridge loan ("NCML Loan") maturing on October 1, 2019 upon NCML's issuance of the CCDs.
 On October 1, 2019 the company was issued 12.5% unsecured NCML CCD, due September 30, 2029.
 The company has the option to convert the NCML CCD into common shares of NCML at any time prior to the maturity date, at which time the conversion is compulsory, at a conversion price of 68.00 Indian rupees per common share.

-NCML's key business drivers relate to its ability to achieve long term modernization of its grain storage facilities, the development of its NBFC, the expansion of its supply chain management line of business, and the successful construction of the silos under the concession agreement with the Food Corporation of India ("FCI").
+NCML's key business drivers relate to its ability to achieve long term modernization of its grain storage facilities, the expansion of its supply chain management line of business (including its financing through NCML's NBFC, testing, weather and crop intelligence) and the successful construction of the silos under the concession agreement with the Food Corporation of India ("FCI").